ywwy-qn/ESM2_AMP/README.md

 ### Model training

-During model training, **Optuna** is primarily employed for hyperparameter selection, with key details as follows:
+During model training, Optuna is primarily employed for **Bayesian optimization-based hyperparameter selection using the Tree-structured Parzen Estimator (TPE) algorithm**, with key details as follows:

 - In **ESM2_AMPS** model training process, the learning rate was tuned within the range of 1e-5 to 1e-3, while the weight decay was adjusted between 1e-4 and 1e-2.
 For the MLP module, the first hidden layer size was varied from 480 to 640 with a step size of 160, and the second hidden layer size was explored from 80 to 320 with a step size of 80.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Model_work/ESM2_AMPS/config.yaml).
 - **ESM2_AMP_CSE** model maintained these parameters but extended the weight decay range to 1e-4-1e-1.
 Here are the code details and [result](https://github.com/ywwy-qn/ESM2_AMP/blob/main/Model_work/ESM2_AMP_CSE/config.yaml).